JosefLitos/st/README.md

-# Fork of Luke’s build of st - the simple (suckless) terminal
+# st - the simple (suckless) terminal

+- 2.1.2022 fresh build, all patches updated to latest → underlines are buggy
+- originally forked from Luke, but now freshly rebuilt

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: